NicholasAngel999/obsidian-notes/third-year/secret-intelligence/Reading for Victorian intelligence.md

 ### **In short:**

 This 1909 document reveals that the British departments established the SSB not just to fight spies, but to **create a discreet, coordinated, and economical intelligence system** that could **protect Britain’s security while protecting officials from exposure.**

+### **Summary:**

+**Stephen Harris, _British Military Intelligence in the Crimean War_ (1999), Chapter 4: How Did the British Army Collect Intelligence in the Crimea?**

+1. **British Intelligence Deficiencies (October 1853):**

+    - The British Army lacked a permanent intelligence system.
+It struggled with gathering, processing, and disseminating information and lacked specialists familiar with the geography of the region.

+    - Several foreign diplomats offered their services, but Lord Raglan, British commander, rejected their help.

+2. **Charles Cattely’s Role:**

+    - Cattely, a civilian with deep knowledge of Southern Russia, was recruited by the British Army despite not being a military officer.
+He had extensive experience in Crimea, speaking multiple languages and having valuable knowledge of the local geography and economy.

+    - After being forced to leave Russia due to declining relations, he came to Britain and offered his services, becoming a key figure in British intelligence in Crimea.
+His role was ambiguous, initially unofficial but evolving into more significant intelligence duties.

+3. **Cattely’s Influence on Intelligence:**

+    - Cattely used his personal connections and knowledge of the region to collect and interpret intelligence, particularly about Russian capabilities and strategic positions.

+    - He set up a rudimentary intelligence structure in October 1854 and began interrogating prisoners and providing strategic advice directly to Lord Raglan.

+    - Despite his civilian status, Cattely quickly became integral to the British intelligence operations, running the Secret Intelligence Department (SID) and playing a strategic advisory role.

+4. **Intelligence Sources and Challenges:**

+    - Cattely’s primary sources of intelligence were spies, local Tartars, and deserters.
+His background in commerce and knowledge of the region made him a valuable asset despite being a civilian.

+    - The limitations of the Allied siege of Sevastopol impeded reconnaissance efforts, and cavalry were stretched thin due to defensive duties.
+Cattely used a mix of traditional spies and agents to gather information on Russian forces.

+    - Prisoners and deserters played a crucial role, particularly after 1855 when larger numbers, including Polish deserters, began to defect.

+5. **SID's Organization and Evolution:**

+    - The SID, under Cattely, was set up under crude conditions but grew into a more structured intelligence operation.
+Cattely was granted significant autonomy and resources, allowing him to run operations largely independently.

+    - The establishment of the SID helped address the British army’s severe intelligence shortcomings during the Crimean War.

+---

+**Bernard Porter, _Plots and Paranoia: A History of Political Espionage in Britain, 1790-1988_ (1989), Chapter 6: Why Was the Metropolitan Police Irish Branch Established and How/Why Did Its Remit Evolve?**

+1. **Irish Espionage and Political Crisis (1880s):**

+    - In the 1880s, Britain faced a growing threat of espionage, particularly linked to Irish nationalist movements.
+The Fenian bombing campaigns in 1881 and 1883, alongside political violence related to Irish refugees, prompted the British government to establish a more organized response.

+2. **Creation of the Special Branch:**

+    - The Special Branch was created in response to the Fenian threat, initially set up within the Metropolitan Police in 1883 or 1887, depending on the timeline.
+Its primary aim was to monitor Irish political activities and track espionage.

+    - The immediate catalyst for the Special Branch’s creation was a bombing campaign in mainland Britain, including high-profile targets like the Tower of London and London Underground stations.

+3. **Challenges and Tensions within the Special Branch:**

+    - The department faced difficulties in coordinating intelligence, often plagued by infighting and lack of control over the police force’s broader operations.

+    - After several bombings and political assassinations, including the 1881 assassination of Tsar Alexander II and the Irish Invincibles’ murder of two British officials in 1882, the need for a more robust espionage apparatus became urgent.

+4. **The Branch’s Evolution and Early Failures:**

+    - Early operations by the Special Branch were hampered by internal struggles, but over time it evolved to address these issues.
+The branch eventually became more effective, especially in managing Irish and foreign political refugees deemed a threat.

+---

+**MO5/K250, ‘Conclusions of the [Committee of Imperial Defence] Subcommittee on How a Secret Service Bureau Could Be Established in Great Britain’ (1909)**

+1. **British Government’s Motives for Establishing a Secret Service Bureau (SSB) in 1909:**

+    - The British government was motivated by the increasing need for organized and effective intelligence, especially in the context of rising international tensions and the growing complexity of espionage.

+    - The establishment of the SSB was seen as essential for securing the British Empire’s interests and responding to emerging threats, particularly from foreign powers and political subversives.

+    - The committee concluded that a more formalized and centralized intelligence structure was necessary for Britain to compete with foreign espionage networks and protect its strategic interests.

+2. **Impact of Changing Security Needs:**

+    - The decision to establish the SSB was driven by the recognition that espionage had become a critical aspect of national security.
+The Bureau was designed to formalize and streamline intelligence operations, setting the stage for the modern intelligence agencies in Britain.